rohinanad/Naderi-CS395-Midterm/README.md

 You can do this by either downloading the .Zip file from GitHub and extracting it normally or using the command below in a terminal:

     git clone https://github.com/krizh-p/CS395-HW2-Tab

+Once you download/clone the starter code from my repository, create a new repository on GitHub for yourself; you should _push_ your code iteratively as you develop the extension.

 Opening the folder you downloaded from GitHub will display multiple files and folders.